MicrosoftDocs/minecraft-creator/creator/Documents/PreparingRawTextForLocalization.md

 The `en_US.lang` file must be saved in UTF-8 encoding.
 Processing will fail if the file is encoded in ANSI, UTF-8 BOM, UCS-2, or any other encoding.

-For example, if you are using Windows 10's Notepad, when saving a file, make sure the "encoding" drop-down menu has UTF-8 selected.
+For example, if you are using Windows 10's Notepad, when saving a file, make sure the "encoding" drop-down menu has **UTF-8** selected.
 You should also set the "Save as type" to "All files" to avoid accidentally creating a `.txt` file.

 ![Windows 10's Notepad showing Encoding set to UTF-8](Media/PreparingRawTextForLocalization/utf8.png)

-It is possible to send separate documents (like PNG images or PDF documents) that show context for translation, but this is a manual process outside of the regular translation pipeline, and so is not a replacement for well-authored comments and string names.
+It is possible to send separate documents (like PNG images or PDF documents) that show context for translation, but this is a manual process outside of the regular translation pipeline, and is not a replacement for well-authored comments and string names.